GDGToulouse/site-devfest-2019/content/code-of-conduct.md

 ## 1. Purpose

-A primary goal of [GDG Toulouse](http://www.gdgtoulouse.fr/) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of [GDG Vladivostok](https://gdgvl.ru/) is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
-GDG Toulouse prides itself on being an open, respectful, and inclusive community.
+GDG Vladivostok prides itself on being an open, respectful, and inclusive community.
 That means the [jerky behavior](https://meta.wikimedia.org/wiki/Don%27t_be_a_jerk) isn’t allowed at GDG meetings.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.
 We invite all those who participate in Google Developers Group to help us create safe and positive experiences for everyone.